xaviero98-stack/Kubernetes/Project/README.md

 <img width="873" height="238" alt="image" src="https://github.com/user-attachments/assets/eb53f829-e202-4171-94db-62239dd58d29" />

 # Trino

 Now that we have Traefik we can deploy Trino using TLS and Password, it is not really necessary but I thought it was a good exercise and allowed me to familiarize with Kubernetes Load Balancers and TLS encryption.
-So for TLS encryption we first thing we will use is the following command:
+So for TLS encryption the first thing we will use is the following command:

 ```bash
 openssl req -x509 -nodes -days 365 \